Shbahmanyar/PersianFakeNews/README.md

 If you use any part of this code or dataset in your research, please cite our article as follows:

-R. Bahmanyar and E. K. Miyaneh, "A Novel Content-based Approach for Fake News Detection using Transformer Model: A Case Study of Covid-19 Dataset," 2024 10th International Conference on Web Research (ICWR), Tehran, Iran, Islamic Republic of, 2024, pp. 364-369, doi: 10.1109/ICWR61162.2024.10533339. keywords: {COVID-19;Analytical models;Sentiment analysis;Social networking (online);Hate speech;Transformers;Feature extraction;Fake news;Transformer;Sentiment analysis;Topic modeling;Hate speech},
+R. Bahmanyar and E. K. Miyaneh, "A Novel Content-based Approach for Fake News Detection using Transformer Model: A Case Study of Covid-19 Dataset," 2024 10th International Conference on Web Research (ICWR), Tehran, Iran, Islamic Republic of, 2024, pp. 364-369, doi: 10.1109/ICWR61162.2024.10533339.